Study: Latinas Have Severe Time Delay between Abnormal Mammogram, Confirmation of Breast Cancer

 Dr. Ramirez’ team recently found that extra support for patients, called “patient navigation,” can lead to faster diagnosis for Latinas after an abnormal mammogram result.

 In that study, published in Cancer, women who received help from trained patient navigators had significantly shorter time delays between an abnormal mammogram and definitive diagnosis—whether positive or negative for breast cancer—than those who did not receive navigation.
-Services provided by navigators included culturally-sensitive support and help overcoming barriers related to transportation, child care, insurance, language and more.
+Services provided by navigators included support and help overcoming challenges related to transportation, child care, insurance, language and more.

 25.1